nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * `edit 1 tg/@johndoe e2/johndoe@gmail.com`: Edits telegram to "@johndoe" and secondary email to "johndoe@gmail.com" for contact at index 1 of your contact list.
 * `edit 2 n/Betsy e/betsy@example.com a/Newgate Heavan p/98765411 t/bestfriend`: Edits name to "Besty", email to "besty@example.com", address to "Newgate Heavan", phone to "98765411" and tag to "bestfriend" for contact at index 2 of your contact list.
+* `edit 3 t/` Removes all existing tags for contact at index 3 of your contact list. <br> **Note: In this case, for the parameter `[t/TAG]`, you can only input once if you will like to remove all existing tags of your contact, e.g. `edit 3 t/ t/` will not work.**

 Refer to [properties of contact](#properties-of-contact) on the accepted formats for the respective parameters.